Gnwin/metrics-webapp/README.md

 To get a local copy up and running follow this simple step:

 - Clone repository to your local machine: `https://github.com/Gnwin/metrics-webapp.git`
-- Run `git checkout test1` to switch to test branch
+- Run `git checkout test` to switch to test branch
 - Run `npm install` to install dependencies
 - Run `npm run test` to run test